masszhou/spconv_lite/README.md

+# Update
+I wrote a article to explain [how sparse convolution works](https://towardsdatascience.com/how-does-sparse-convolution-work-3257a0a8fd1) with detail.

 # 1. Introduction

-**Update** I wrote a article to explain [how sparse convolution works](https://towardsdatascience.com/how-does-sparse-convolution-work-3257a0a8fd1).

 Implementation of sparse convolution is quite different from traditional dense convolution in GPU level.